OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 We will first create a enviroment specifically for one piece of bioinformatic software that we want to test later in the course, we install it in it's own enviroment so that we can test it out without the risk of disrupting our other packages/tools by forcing them to change version

+**1) In order to get help about conda environments, do:**

+    $ conda env -h

+**2) To get a list of existing environments, type:**

+    $ conda env list

+**3) It is also possible to get specific help and examples of a subcommand:**

+    $ conda env list -h

-**1) We are going to create an enviroment we will call `peaktools` for some chipseq & atacseq tools including the peakcaller `macs2` and the package `deeptools` this is a set of bioinformatic tools that come in handy for creating genome browser tracks and also looking at peak data from ChIP-seq and ATAC-seq files**
+**4) We are going to create an enviroment we will call `peaktools` for some chipseq & atacseq tools including the peakcaller `macs2` and the package `deeptools` this is a set of bioinformatic tools that come in handy for creating genome browser tracks and also looking at peak data from ChIP-seq and ATAC-seq files**

 First lets check what environments we have